 To name the litigation, supporters asserted some widespread "campaign of deception" involving the many, often-changing companies named in the lawsuits.
-Here, Respondents allege more than two dozen entities should be subject to liability for their climate damages, whereas other localities named five or six and others several dozen companies, including local entities in an effort to keep the cases in state court.
+Here, Rhode Island alleges more than 20 entities should be subject to liability for its climate damages, whereas other governments named five or six and others several dozen companies, including local entities in an effort to keep the cases in state court.
 This ever-changing list of defendants in different aspects of the energy industry highlights the specious nature of this conspiracy-like narrative and the lack of any principled basis for liability.